MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Resilience

+The game reserves function names beginning with `define_` and `on_`, meaning that modders aren't allowed to create a private `on_foo`.
+This enables our compiler to throw an error when `define_a` used to be defined, but has been renamed to `define_b`, since the compiler will be able to detect that the `mod.h` header won't be exposing `define_a` anymore.

 Developers are encouraged to crash the game if it's detected that a mod does something strange.
 Since every mod is a set of DLL files, debuggers like GDB will automatically be able to step into them, making it possible for modders to figure out which line of their code needs to be fixed.

 The reason outright crashing is recommended, or at least something that forces the mod to be fixed right away, is to minimize the chance that the mod will still have not been fixed in say a week's time, when another person tries to play it.